 The bridge will carry two lanes in each direction to accommodate the increased traffic demands.
 It will also include a raised sidewalk on the east side and a separated bicycle/pedestrian walkway on the west side.

 Construction is anticipated to start in 2023 or 2024 pending federal funding availability.
 Construction is expected to last two years and will require a full closure of 7th Street from Tuolumne Boulevard to Crows Landing Road.
 Traffic will be detoured via SR-99 and 9th Street.
 Pedestrian access will be maintained through the park via a temporary pedestrian bridge over the river.
+See below for the detour plan.

 Portions of the park adjacent to the bridge will be closed to the public during construction.
 However, a temporary pedestrian bridge within the park will be constructed over the river to maintain pedestrian access for the surrounding community.